A one-shot overlapping Schwarz method for component-based model reduction: application to nonlinear elasticity: Abstract

 \section{Abstract}

 We propose a component-based (CB) parametric model order reduction (pMOR) formulation for parameterized nonlinear elliptic partial differential equations (PDEs) based on overlapping subdomains.
 Our approach reads as a constrained optimization statement that penalizes the jump at the components' interfaces subject to the approximate satisfaction of the PDE in each local subdomain.
-Furthermore, the approach relies on the decomposition of the local states into a port component --- associated with the solution on interior boundaries --- and a bubble component that vanishes at ports: this decomposition allows the static condensation of the bubble degrees of freedom and ultimately allows to recast the constrained optimization statement into an unconstrained statement, which reads as a nonlinear least-square problem and can be solved using the Gauss-Newton method.
-We present thorough numerical investigations for a two-dimensional neo-Hookean nonlinear mechanics problem to validate our proposal; we further discuss the well-posedness of the mathematical formulation and the \emph{a priori} error analysis for linear coercive problems.
+Furthermore, the approach relies on the decomposition of the local states into a port component --- associated with the solution on interior boundaries --- and a bubble component that vanishes at ports: since the bubble components are uniquely determined by the solution value at the corresponding port, we can recast the constrained optimization statement into an unconstrained statement, which reads as a nonlinear least-squares problem and can be solved using the Gauss-Newton method.
+We present thorough numerical investigations for a two-dimensional neo-Hookean nonlinear mechanics problem to validate our method; we further discuss the well-posedness of the mathematical formulation and the \emph{a priori} error analysis for linear coercive problems.